net-daemon/docs/docs/started/integration.md

 It is highly recommended to use this integration.
 The new integration requires NetDaemon 21.00.0 or higher to work.

-We now support persistent entities for `SetState` on the following domains:
+We now support persistent entities for [SetState](/docs/api/api_state#set-state-of-custom-entities) on the following domains:
 - `binary_sensor`
 - `sensor`
 - `switch`
+- `climate`

-Other domains `SetState` will create but not be persisted when restarted.
+Other domains [SetState](/docs/api/api_state#set-state-of-custom-entities) will create but not be persisted when restarted.
 You can also see warnings in logs using other domains.

 ## Installation